blankworker1/SatsVOUCHER/README.md

 - Store name polled from latest voucher in KV

 Default access code: `1928` (hardcoded, change in Worker before production)

+### 4. Demo — `/demo`

+A read-only preview of the merchant sale screen, accessible from any browser without a terminal or Bridge APK.
+Intended for prospective merchants evaluating the platform before onboarding.

+**What it shows:**
+- The full sale screen keypad with live BTC price feed
+- The SatsVoucher UI and layout at actual scale

+**What is disabled:**
+- Print Voucher button — permanently disabled, labelled "Demo Mode"
+- History and Settings navigation — not accessible from demo
+- No API calls of any kind — nothing is written to KV

+**What it is not:**
+- Not connected to any live wallet or voucher system
+- Not a simulation — the keypad works but no voucher is ever created

+> **Merchant onboarding will be available after the current public trial is complete.** If you are interested in running SatsVoucher at your location, watch this space.

 ---